Barry1701/remeskin.com/README.md

 - **Navigation Bar**: The top navigation bar, displaying links to Home, Products, Sign In, and Sign Up, along with the Remeskin logo.
   ![Navigation Bar](documentation/nav.png)

-- **Collapsed Menu**: The navigation bar for smaller screen in its collapsed form, showing icons and labels for quick access.
+- **Collapsed Menu**: The navigation bar for smaller screen, showing icons and labels for quick access.
   ![Collapsed Menu](documentation/smaller.png)

 ## 🔮 Future Plans